Netruk44/Netruk44.github.io/content/project/2023-something-else/index.md

 [![](./04_03_dialogue_history_1.png)](./04_03_dialogue_history_1.png)
 {{% img-subtitle %}}
-Screenshot of first generated dialogue with the model aware of dialogue history.
+Screenshot of first generated dialogue with the model aware of dialogue history, notice how the model matches the length of the message that comes before it.
 *(Using OpenAI's GPT Chat Completion API)*
 {{% /img-subtitle %}}

 [![](./04_03_dialogue_history_2.png)](./04_03_dialogue_history_2.png)
 {{% img-subtitle %}}
-Screenshot of generated dialogue with the model aware of dialogue history.
+Screenshot of generated dialogue with the model aware of dialogue history, referencing the contents of a message that came before.
 *(Using OpenAI's GPT Chat Completion API)*
 {{% /img-subtitle %}}